0atman/trebetherick.org/content/trebetherick-snapshot.md

 # DAYMER BAY GARAGE and WORKSHOPS

-- The Daymer Bay Garage, located at the junction of Worthy Hill and Daymer Lane, was run by Norman Cleave, a motor car enthusiast.
+- The Daymer Bay Garage, located at the junction of Worthy Hill and Daymer Lane, was owned and run by Norman Cleave (photo below of Mr and Mrs Norman Cleave), a motor car enthusiast.
 He was the father of Leadville Cleave and grandfather of Jon Cleave, from Port Isaac.
 The garage included workshops, garages, and a petrol pump.
-Norman also managed the Clock Garage at Rock and generously donated some land behind to enable a social club to be built for the locals and in particular the men coming back from WW2 in 1946.
-It is now called the Rock and District Sports Club.
+As the numbers of motor cars increased, Norman also developed Clock Garage at Rock and generously donated some land behind to enable a social club to be built for the locals and in particular the men coming back from WW2 in 1946.
+80 years on, it is now called the Rock and District Sports Club.

 <img width="80%" src="/Norman Cleave.jpg" alt="Mr and Mrs Norman Cleave">